-Following are suggestions for spending money during the program, including estimates for textbooks, ISP-related expenses, medical expenses, personal spending, and gifts.
+Following are suggestions for spending money during the program, including estimates for textbooks, medical expenses, personal spending, and gifts.
 Figures are based on recent student evaluations, though individual spending habits vary widely and these costs are averages.

-A suggested total amount of money to budget ranges from US \$1,800 to \$2,000.
-To determine where you might fall in this range, please examine your spending habits during a typical semester at your home school and consider any exceptional expenditures you may have on the program, including travel costs during your ISP or a specific personal expense.
+A suggested total amount of money to budget ranges from US \$850 to \$1,200.
+To determine where you might fall in this range, please examine your spending habits during a typical semester at your home school and consider any exceptional expenditures you may have on the program.